Repsol Water Tool

 Towards excellence in sustainable water management

 Ensuring the supply of this scarce resource in quality and quantity is essential to continue with the operations of all our facilities.
-This is why water management is one of the main environmental challenges for our company in 2025.
+This is why water management is one of the main environmental challenges for us in 2025.

 To facilitate this work, we have our own tool, the Repsol Water Tool (RWT), which allows us to obtain a detailed view of the management of this resource, as well as the risks associated with each facility both internally (the types of uses and consumption of this resource in the different processes, the treatment and quality of the discharge, etc.), and externally (availability, quality and ecosystems that are sources of catchment or bodies receiving discharges, competition for water, etc.).